Ivana Trump: Personal life

-Ivana Trump was married four times.
-Her first marriage, to Alfred Winklmayr, was for the goal of securing Austrian nationality, according to a biographer.
+Ivana was married four times.
+Her first marriage, to Alfred Winklmayr, was for the goal of securing Austrian nationality.

-She was married to Donald from 1977 to 1990, and they had three children, Donald Jr. in 1977, Ivanka in 1981, and Eric in 1984.
+Ivana was married to Donald Trump from 1977 to 1990, and they had three children, Donald Jr. in 1977, Ivanka in 1981, and Eric in 1984.
 She became a naturalized United States citizen in 1988.

-Trump married Italian entrepreneur and international businessman Riccardo Mazzucchelli in November 1995.
+Ivana married Italian entrepreneur and international businessman Riccardo Mazzucchelli in November 1995.
 They divorced in 1997.
-That same year, she filed a $15 million breach of contract suit against Mazzucchelli for violating the confidentiality clause in their prenuptial agreement, while Mazzucchelli sued Ivana and her ex-husband Donald in a British court for libel.
-The suit was later settled under undisclosed terms.
+That same year she filed a $15 million breach of contract suit against Mazzucchelli for violating the confidentiality clause in their prenuptial agreement, while Mazzucchelli sued Ivana and her ex-husband Donald in a British court for libel.
+The suit was later settled on undisclosed terms.

-In the summer of 1997, she began dating Italian aristocrat Count Roffredo Gaetani dell'Aquila d'Aragona Lovatelli.
+In the summer of 1997 Ivana began dating Italian aristocrat Count Roffredo Gaetani dell'Aquila d'Aragona Lovatelli.
 Their relationship continued until his death in 2005.

-Trump dated Italian actor and model Rossano Rubicondi for six years before they married on April 12, 2008.
+Ivana dated Italian actor and model Rossano Rubicondi for six years before they married on April 12, 2008.
 The marriage to Rubicondi, 36, was the fourth for Ivana, who was 23 years his senior at the age of 59.
 The couple's $3 million wedding for 400 guests was hosted by ex-husband Donald at Mar-a-Lago with daughter Ivanka as her maid of honor.
-The wedding was officiated by Ivana Trump's ex-sister-in-law Judge Maryanne Trump Barry.
+The wedding was officiated by Ivana's ex-sister-in-law Judge Maryanne Trump Barry.
 Although Ivana and Rubicondi divorced less than a year later, their on-again, off-again relationship continued until 2019, when Ivana announced they had once again "called it quits".
 Rubicondi died on October 29, 2021, at the age of 49, reportedly from melanoma.

-Trump had ten grandchildren.
-In the late 2010s, she reportedly split her time between New York City, Miami, and Saint-Tropez.
-She stated she was fluent in German, French, Czech, and Russian.
+Ivana had ten grandchildren.
+In the late 2010s she reportedly split her time between New York City, Miami, and Saint-Tropez.
+She stated she was fluent in Czech, English, German, French, and Russian.

+Security Inquiries

+FBI Inquiry

+On February 14, 1989, Federal Bureau of Investigation (FBI) headquarters in Washington, D.C., recommended a preliminary inquiry into Trump's connections to Czechoslovakia based on information from a confidential source.
+The inquiry was initiated by the FBI New York Field Office the following week, and is reported to have spanned at least two years.
+In March 2023 it was revealed that Ivana had been investigated by the FBI's counterintelligence division into allegations connected to her native Czechoslovakia.

+Czechoslovakian secret police

+The StB spied on Ivana, in the 1970s and 1980s when she visited her father, Miloš Zelníček.